 Learn how to sew.
 Even a few basic stitches can save you a ton of money on new clothes and visits to the tailor.
 You can even find new ways to repurpose old items, like used bedsheets, into new pieces that can be enjoyed.

 In The Barn, Shop, and Garage

-Stay Organized and On Top of Repairs
+Stay On Top of Repairs

 We keep tools in all of these locations so I’ve combined this category to make it easier.
 Keep your tools in good repair.
 I store all of my gardening implements such as shovels, trowels, and so on in a bucket that has a bit of oil in the bottom of it.
 This keeps them lubricated and helps to prevent rust.